 This is not due to changes in the way people socialize but to the actual rules imposed by cruise lines.

-In the contract of cruise ship workers, it is expressly required that they maintain a professional attitude at all times and that there is no sentimental or overly friendly approach toward passengers.
+In the contract of cruise ship workers, it’s expressly required that they maintain a professional attitude at all times and that there is no sentimental or overly friendly approach toward passengers.

-I don’t know how many of you remember the midnight buffet, it was a fairly common thing on many cruise ships until a few years ago.
+How many of you remember the midnight buffet?
+It used to be a common feature on many cruise ships just a few years ago.

-Consider that, as we saw in the article on the things you should never do at a cruise buffet, many passengers used to fill their plates and then eat very little of what they took.
+As we mentioned in the article about things you should never do at a cruise buffet, many passengers used to fill their plates and then barely eat half of what they took.